-I am sometimes asked if I work full-time, and it makes me laugh.
+Do you want to work full-time?
+I am sometimes asked if I work full-time, and I always laugh.

 It depends on what you mean by full-time…

-I don’t see people all day, every day, five days a week, but yes, if you include all the other aspects of my work outside of clinic… yes my work is most definitely full-time!
+I don’t see people all day, every day, five days a week, but if you include all the other aspects of my work outside of clinic… then yes my work is pretty much full-time.

 Someone recently asked me,